kubewarden/community/components.md

 the structure, not only for the `ClusterAdmissionPolicy` and `AdmissionPolicy` resources, which include policy configurations and matching rules for admission requests, but also for the `PolicyServer` resource.
-CRDs define the setup for Policy Servers, with deployment specific details and parameters.
+CRDs define the setup for PolicyServers, with deployment specific details and parameters.

 The Kubewarden CRDs are defined in the [kubewarden-controller](https://github.com/kubewarden/kubewarden-controller)